-4. The text and table contained in the Section "TREND INFORMATION" under the sub-heading "Outlook" shall be deleted and replaced as follows:
+3. The text and table contained in the Section "TREND INFORMATION" under the sub-heading "Outlook" shall be deleted and replaced as follows:

-"As part of its updated strategy communication in March 2017, Deutsche Bank has adjusted the composition and the characteristics of its most important financial targets.
-Deutsche Bank aims to achieve its adjusted cost targets by 2018 and 2021 respectively and its remaining key performance indicators in the long-term, consistent with a simpler and safer bank.
-These key performance indicators are shown in the table below.
+"With Deutsche Bank's updated strategy communication Deutsche Bank has adjusted the composition and characteristics of its most important financial targets.
+Deutsche Bank aims to achieve Deutsche Bank's adjusted cost targets in 2018 and 2021 respectively and its remaining key performance indicators in the long-term, consistent with a simpler and safer bank.
+These group key performance indicators have been extracted from the unaudited consolidated interim report as of 30 September 2017 and are shown in the table below:

-Group Key Performance Indicators 30 June 2017 Target Key Performance Indicators CRR/CRD 4 Common Equity Tier 1 capital ratio (fully loaded) ^{1,4} 14.1 % (pro-forma) comfortably above 13.0 % CRR/CRD 4 leverage ratio according to transitional rules (phase-in) 4 4.2 % (pro-forma) 4.5 % Post-tax Return on Average Tangible Equity 2 3.2 % approximately 10.0 % Adjusted costs 3 EUR 12.0 bn 2018: circa EUR 22 bn 2021: circa EUR 21 bn
+Group Key Performance Indicators 30 September 2017 (IFRS, unaudited) Target Key Performance Indicators CRR/CRD 4 Common Equity Tier 1 capital ratio (fully loaded) 1 13.8% comfortably above 13.0% CRR/CRD 4 leverage ratio according to transitional rules (phase-in) 4.2% 4.5% Post-tax Return on Average Tangible Equity 2 4.1% circa 10.0% Adjusted costs 3 EUR 17.5 bn 2018: circa EUR 22 bn 2021: circa EUR 21 bn